Listen to the audio version of this article:

 Everything involved in the persecutor role leads to emotional distance.
 Through criticism of the addicted family member, the bonds between the people weaken and move further apart.
 This can become highly volatile in situations where the victim is continually working to re-engage with the persecutor, only to be repeatedly punished and shot down by that member.
 This pattern satisfies both sides of the dynamic as outlined above.

 We focus a lot on the concept of punishment in psychotherapy work.
 There are subsets of this behavior such as themes of dominance or submission, themes of guilt versus retribution, and goals of valuation versus devaluation.
 All of these tend to play out in the persecutor-victim dance of the drama triangle.

-If you have been in this position, it may be worthwhile searching for patterns of punishment and criticism in other relationships of your life, other than with your victim family member of this drama triangle.
-If this is the case, there may be unmet needs and psychological issues you should consider working through during independent therapy.
+Have you have been in this position?
+It’s worthwhile searching for patterns of punishment and criticism in other relationships, besides with your victim family member.
+There may be unmet needs and psychological issues you should consider working through during independent therapy.
 If you only tend to be in this role via your specific addicted family member, it is more likely that you are reacting to their victim issues.

 Statements such as “I feel frustrated” are very helpful for this.
 In some ways, if you fall into the rescuer or persecutor role and identify with the suggested needs outline in those dynamics, any communication that states the dynamic and brings it to the forefront is helpful.
 Examples of this could include the following additional statements:

 “When you act this way, I feel very distant from you.”

 “I feel scared for you and sometimes don’t like to acknowledge that fact.”

 “Sometimes I feel confused about why you do the things you do.
 I know that you are doing your best and that you might feel confused as well.”